Content Marketing Statistics Australia

-An industry study showed that 55% of B2C businesses focused on blog content development on their overall digital marketing strategy.
-That’s because brands who focus on blog content and other marketing efforts are 13 times more likely to experience positive ROI than others who don’t.
+An industry study showed that 55% of B2C businesses focused on blog content development in their overall digital marketing strategy.
+That’s because brands that focus on blog content and other marketing efforts are 13 times more likely to experience positive ROI than others who don’t.

 12. 21.4% of Businesses Leverage Social Media Content

 Roughly 35.7% of brands rely on blog posting for content marketing.
 But out of those who responded, 21.4% are leveraging Facebook as a primary channel.
-About 14.3% are using Instagram, LinkedIn, and their website’s landing pages.
+About 14.3% use Instagram, LinkedIn, and their website’s landing pages.

 13. 7% of Marketers Publish Content More Than 5 Times Weekly

 More brands are hopping into content marketing for SEO and digital marketing strategies.
 With that, marketers and content writers are taking more time to build compelling content for their audiences.